yxd99/video-managment-bemaster/README.md

 > Project is deployed [here](https://video-management-bemaster.onrender.com/api)

-# Video Managment Be Master
+# Video Management Be Master
 This project consists to manage videos, users, comments, likes, etc. is a cloudinary as SaaS to be able to save videos and store in an optimal way the videos.
 The project is made in NestJS.

 ## Installation